pineunity/apmec/doc/source/contributor/monitor-api.rst

 #. respawn
 #. log

-How to write TOSCA template to monitor VNF entities
+How to write TOSCA template to monitor MEA entities
 ----------------------------------------------------

 In the vdus section, under vdu you can specify the monitors details with